Skip to content

 first view

-The first thing to do on the create new notification is to select the scope of notification rule, you can:
+The first thing to do when creating a new notification is to select the scope of the notification rule.
+You can:

 • Be notified on any server(s)